espm1000/sql_inserter/README.md

 * Lambda will write an entry into a database (postgres/mysql)
 * Explore Lambda -> Notify client

+## Practical Idea

+* Get the weather from the National Weather Service and publish via SNS

 ## Assumptions

 * Application code written in Python